pguridi/gqdb/README.md

 gqdb
 ====

-Simple Gtk frontend for the QDB Python Debugger
+A Python Debugger for Gedit 3